iamfranco/MarsRoverChallenge/README.md

 ## New Map Printer

-Let's say the user doesn't like the look and feel of the default map printer, and they want to their map printer to use a different sized grids with different white spaces and perhaps different font or background color.
+Let's say the user doesn't like the look and feel of the default map printer, and they want their map printer to use a different sized grid with different white spaces or perhaps different font or background color.

 To achieve that, they'll just need to:

 1. Create a new class, say `NewMapPrinter`, that implements the `IMapPrinter` interface.
 Implement the `PrintMap` method to achieve their desired look and feel.
-2. modify a line `Program.cs` where it defines the `mapPrinter`:
+2. modify a line in `Program.cs` where it defines the `mapPrinter`:

 ```c#
 // IMapPrinter mapPrinter = new MapPrinter(); // old
 IMapPrinter mapPrinter = new NewMapPrinter(); // new
 ```

-Now the application will use the `NewMapPrinter`'s `PrintMap` method to print map on the console.
+Now the application will use the `NewMapPrinter`'s `PrintMap()` method to print map on the console.

 # Future thoughts